cryoraj/AmazonCustomerCoupon/README.md

 ## Methods
 - **Data Cleaning**:
-  - Removed missing target values.
+  - Removed columns with a lot missing data.
-  - Filled missing categorical values with "Unknown".
+  - Filled missing categorical values with "never".
-  - Filled missing numerical values with the median.

 - **Exploratory Data Analysis (EDA)**:
   - Used **pandas** for summaries.
   - Visualized trends with **Matplotlib** and **Seaborn**.
   - Created **subplot dashboards** to compare multiple factors side by side.

 - **Statistical Summaries**:
   - Calculated acceptance rates by coupon type, weather, time of day, passenger type, age group, and destination.

 ---

-#### Key Insights from Visualizations
+## Summary of Findings

 1. **Coupon Type Matters**